© 2025 WNIJ and WNIU

 Dr. Trent Ford is the Illinois State Climatologist and has been with the Prairie Research Institute at the University of Illinois since 2019.

-This week WNIJ host Jason Cregier is joined by Illinois State Climatologist Dr. Trent Ford.
-Dr. Ford discusses the uncertainty of weather coverage, and what factors are leading to how that coverage is affected.
+This week, WNIJ host Jason Cregier is joined by Illinois State Climatologist Dr. Trent Ford.
+Dr. Ford discusses the uncertainty around how weather coverage will be affected by federal funding cuts.

-He also worries if the wide services the National Weather Service provides will be in jeopardy.
-Examples include services such as long-term climate records, hydrology and weather event coordination for things like a Chicago Cubs game or University of Illinois football game.
+He also worries services the National Weather Service provides will be in jeopardy.
+That includes climate records, hydrology and weather event coordination for things like a University of Illinois football game.

 You may listen to the full conversation in the link above.